 - Inspect your truck before you leave.
 Once you’ve got the right trailer secured, take the time to make sure that all lights, signals, mechanical and safety systems are working before heading out.

-- Double check all tie downs, cargo nets, ropes and other load-confining implements before you set out.
+- Double check all tie downs, cargo nets and other load-confining implements before you set out.
 Check again when you get back on the road after a stop.

 - Drive defensively.
 Stay highly aware and don’t let anything distract you from driving safely and watching the road.